I want to talk about something that is all too real for me and, I imagine, quite a few of you as well.

 I love morning mantras.

-They are a great way to set the tone for the day.
+They are a great way to set the tone and an intention for the day.

 So often, we get out of bed feeling a bit grumpy because we're tired or we don't want to go to work.